Your browser is not supported

-Imouzzer is a little village nestling in the mountains approx. 62 km to the north of Agadir.
-The journey through a canyon allows us to admire a landscape scattered with pink laurel trees and dotted with palm and olive groves.
+Imouzzer is a small village nestled in the mountains about 62 kilometres north of Agadir.
+The drive will take you to a gorge where you can admire the landscape dotted with palm groves, olive groves and pink nerium flowers.
 A short walk from Imouzzer will take you to the waterfall that Moroccans call the ‘Bridal Veil’.
 A visit to the souks is also available on Thursdays.

-This old privateers’ port once known as ‘Mogador’ is one of the most attractive Moroccan towns on the Atlantic coast.
-Established by the Portuguese and designed by a pupil of Vauban, Essaouira reminds visitors a little of St Malo in Brittany.
+This former pirate's cove, once known as Mogador, is one of the most attractive Moroccan cities on the Atlantic coast.
+Founded by the Portuguese and designed by a pupil of the French military architect Vauban, Essaouira is reminiscent of Saint Malo in Brittany.
 Its picturesque fishing port, medina and souks will spark your curiosity.
-The town’s renowned cabinet makers will reveal their ancient method of working with wood.
+The city is also famous for its cabinet makers, who will be happy to show you their age-old method of woodworking.

 - During Ramadan, the Muslim fasting period, some restaurants and bars in the hotels may remain closed and the entertainment programme may be limited.